-In this section, we compare the performance of FTL and the unsupervised deep learning (UDL) method in terms of the significant number of each $p\_value$ as explained in Section~\ref{sec:Sys}.
-Table~\ref{table:results_10000} and Table~\ref{table:results_50000} describe the significant number of each dataset with $p\_value=1,3,5$ corresponding to the confidence of $99\%, 97\%, 95\%$.
+In this section, we compare the performance of FTL and the unsupervised deep learning (UDL) method in terms of the significant number of each $p$ as explained in Section~\ref{sec:Sys}.
+Table~\ref{table:results_10000} and Table~\ref{table:results_50000} describe the significant number of each dataset with $p=1,3,5$ corresponding to the confidence of $99\%, 97\%, 95\%$.

-In general, Table~\ref{table:results_10000} and Table~\ref{table:results_50000} show that the significant numbers of all datasets are increased as $p\_value$ increases.
-This is because in~(\ref{equal:sig}) we calculate the significant number based on a series of 30 continuous AUC results.
-When $p\_value$ increases, the AUC results increase in all tables.
-This demonstrates that most of the AUC results in 30 series are higher than the significant number in the case when $p\_value=1$.
+In general, Table~\ref{table:results_10000} and Table~\ref{table:results_50000} show that the significant numbers of all datasets increase as $p$ increases.
+This is because in~(\ref{equal:sig}), we calculate the significant number based on a series of 30 continuous AUC results.
+When $p$ increases, the AUC results increase in all tables.
+This demonstrates that most of the AUC results in 30 series are higher than the significant number in the case where $p=1$.

-Table~\ref{table:results_p=5_10000} shows the significant numbers of participated datasets with $p\_value=5$ in CASE 1.
-In this table, the IoT1 and UNSW datasets show the significant gap at about 30\% and 40\% between FTL and UDL.
-These results show the difficulty of clustering in recognizing the groups of samples and the advantage in collaborative learning in these datasets.
-The other ten datasets have the gap of around 10-20\% between two methods, that demonstrates the stability of our proposed solution for any cybersecurity dataset.
+Table~\ref{table:results_p=5_10000} shows the significant numbers of participated datasets with $p=5$ in CASE 1.
+In this table, the IoT1 and UNSW datasets show a significant gap of about 30\% and 40\% between FTL and UDL.
+These results show the difficulty of clustering in recognizing the groups of samples and the advantage of collaborative learning in these datasets.
+The other ten datasets have gaps of around 10-20\% between the two methods, which demonstrate the stability of our proposed solution for any cybersecurity dataset.